mselmy/InsurTech-Mobile-Application/README.md

 ## Project Structure
 This project consists of the following parts:
-- **Mobile Frontend:** Built with a mobile framework that provides the user interface and interactions.
+- **Mobile Frontend:** Built with React Native, which provides the user interface and interactions.

 ## Installation
 To run the project locally, follow these steps: